Lisa Nandy: Political positions

 Politico has stated that she is on the "centre left" of the Labour Party, and is a "clear break from Corbynism".
 The Conservative MP Paul Bristow described Nandy as being "refreshingly untribal".
 Nandy's fellow Labour Party MP Jon Cruddas has said that Nandy is on the "authentic soft left" of the party.
 She has supported Labour's position as an internationalist party, supported remaining in the EU, and supported a "soft" Brexit in opposition to a second Brexit referendum.
+In October 2019 Nandy was one of nineteen Labour MPs who broke a three line whip to vote through Boris Johnson's EU withdrawal agreement, this was for "hard" Brexit leaving both the Customs Union and Single Market.

 On the Israeli–Palestinian conflict, Nandy has supported a two-state solution and opposed the "Trump peace plan" and Israeli occupation of the West Bank.
 She supports the Palestinian right of return, while also opposing the Boycott, Divestment and Sanctions movement and supporting the right of the Jewish people to self-determination.

 Nandy supports "ethical interventionism" and states that although she supports working towards peace, she is "not a pacifist".
 She has also cited Robin Cook's speech in 1997 on "ethical foreign policy" as an influence on her beliefs, and the UK intervention in Sierra Leone in 2000 as an example of ethical interventionism.
 She voted against UK airstrikes in Syria in 2015, opposed UK arms exports to Saudi Arabia, the assassination of Qasem Soleimani and the Iraq War.

 She criticised China's record on human rights and called for sanctions on Chinese officials.
 She criticised Russia's record on human rights and the Salisbury poisoning and also former Labour leader Jeremy Corbyn's positions on Russia for standing "with the Russian government, and not with the people it oppresses".

 In 2019, the International Court of Justice in The Hague ruled that the United Kingdom must transfer the Chagos Archipelago to Mauritius as they were not legally separated from the latter in 1965.
 Nandy, in a letter to Foreign Secretary Dominic Raab said the UK's position "is damaging to Britain's reputation, undermines your credibility and moral authority and sets a damaging precedent that others may seize upon to undermine UK national interests, and those of our allies, in other contexts or maritime disputes".

-During the first presidency of Donald Trump, when Nandy was running for Labour leadership, she said that the UK should "engage" with Donald Trump, to "have the argument" with him.
+During the first presidency of Donald Trump, when Nandy was standing for Labour leadership, she said that the UK should "engage" with Donald Trump, to "have the argument" with him.
 She also said that she would oppose signing a trade deal with the United States unless it ratified the Paris Agreement, from which the US withdrew under Trump's presidency.